samitkumarpatel/help/unix_linux.md

 netstat
 netstat -tunlp
 sudo netstat -tulp

-0.0.0.0:PORT - open port for all
+# 0.0.0.0:PORT : It means Open port for all
-127.0.1.1:PORT - local ip, not available outside machine
+# 127.0.1.1:PORT : local ip, not available outside machine
 ```
 ### cpu usage for given process
 ```